Sparky4567/memocards/README.md

 -   Press CTRL + P to open command menu.
 -   Choose generate memo

-A png containing your text will be created within a "memos"
+A png containing your text will be created within a "memos" folder

 ## Settings